Programming your own routines

 The Raspberry Shake is compatible with several Raspberry Pi models including the Model B+, 2 Model B, 3 Model B(+), and 4 Model B.

 The RS3D, RS4D, RJAM, RBOOM and RS&BOOM will work with Model B+, 2 Model B, 3 Model B. We support the 4 Model B for our non-turnkey solutions.

 Geophone Polarity for all models:

-If you are using a RACOTECH geophone from OSOP and you connect the grey cable from the “+” on the geophone to the “+” on the Raspberry Shake board, the output signal will have the correct polarity.
+If you are using one of our RACOTECH geophones and you connect the grey cable from the “+” on the geophone to the “+” on the Raspberry Shake board, the output signal will have the correct polarity.

 If you wish to use geophones from other manufacturers, the geophone should be a 4.5 Hz geophone in the range of 380 to 400 Ohms.
 1 Hz and non 380-400 Ohm geophones will not work with Raspberry Shake’s analog front end.

 Please note that in order to forward data to the Raspberry Shake Community in real-time, these specific geophones are currently the only model accepted for use with the automated earthquake detection process.
 This is because we have spent thousands of hours testing and know the instrument response of the Raspberry Shake board with these geophones.
 The Raspberry Shake Community server will treat other geophones as unknowns with unknown instrument responses.
 (The instrument response is used server-side to determine the magnitude of earthquakes.
 It allows us to correct the signals to true Earth motion and compare seismograms recorded by different makes and models).

 We strongly recommend against using consumer-grade TLC microSD cards with Raspberry Shake.
 Use commercial-grade (MLC) or industrial-grade (SLC) microSD cards instead.
 See here for more details.